alyml51/AMR_Resistome_Analysis/docs/research_log.md

 # Research Log

-This log records the development of my dissertation project from data organisation to final interpretation.
-It documents the main analyses, methodological decisions, troubleshooting, supervisor feedback and changes in interpretation.
-The purpose is to provide a concise and traceable record of how the project developed, including decisions that were later revised when the sampling structure or statistical assumptions were reassessed.

-The log is organised by project stage rather than by individual code change.
-Scripts, figures and statistical outputs are maintained in the GitHub repository so that each major result can be traced to the corresponding analysis step.
+This research log records the main work I completed during the project, including data organisation, analysis, troubleshooting, supervisor feedback and preparation of the GitHub repository.
+I organised the entries by date and project stage.
+The scripts, figures and documentation that can be shared are available in the repository, while the unpublished data and metadata are not included.

 ## 2026-05-10 - Initial data organisation

 ### Objective

-To organise the AMR abundance files and study metadata before starting the analysis.
+To organise the AMR feature reports and study metadata before starting the analysis.

 ### Work completed

-I reviewed the available abundance tables and metadata, and created separate folders for data, docs, figures, scripts, results and references.
+I reviewed the available files and created a project structure for scripts, data, figures, results, references and documentation.
+The input consisted of one TELCoMB AMR feature report per sample and a study-design workbook containing sample, farm and corral information.

 ### Outcome

-The project inputs and outputs were organised into a consistent folder structure.
-The next step was to understand the sample metadata and combine the individual abundance files.
+The project inputs and outputs were separated into consistent folders.
+The next step was to understand the study metadata and determine how the individual feature reports should be combined.

 ## 2026-05-13 - Understanding the study metadata

 ### Objective

 To understand the relationship between samples, farms and corrals.

 ### Problem